Nate-da-coder/nate-da-coder.github.io/_posts/2021-05-02-Organizing-text.md

 6. Due to: owing to와 의미는 동일하다. be 동사 뒤에 나올 수 있다.
     - Her retirement from professional tennis was __due to__ a foot injury.

+#### (Practice - 1) Underline the best word on phrase.

+1. Flights abroad are becoming cheaper, `although / however` most people are aware of the damage they cause to the environment.

+2. The beach is mainly *pebbles*, but `at least / in the same way` it is fairly clean.(*pebbles*: 자갈)

+3. Wilson was dismissed from his job, `in addition to / on account of` the seriousness of his offence.

+4. Huygen's astronomical observations required an exact *means* of measuring time, and he was `thus / nevertheless` led in 1656 to invent the pendulum clock.(*means*: 수단)

+5. Students are often taught to think effectively. `However / As a result`,  they can become overwhelmed with information, as they cannot see the wood for the trees.

+6. Alcohol drinking is strongly associated with the risk of liver cancer. `Moreover / None the less`, there is some evidence suggesting that heavy alcohol consumption is particularly strongly associated with liver cancer among smokers.

+7. Patience is not passive; `on the other hand / on the contrary` it is active; it is concentrated strength.

+8. This Mary Lousia Smith's marriage certificate is dated 4 June 1867. `Accordingly / In the same way`, she cannot be the Mary Lousia Smith born in Liverpool on 12 November 1860.

+9. Doctors concluded that the patient's *erratic* behavior was probably `besides / due to ` the *mild concussion* she suffered in the accident.(*erratic*: 예측불가능한, *mild concussion*: 가벼운 뇌진탕)

+10. *Red dwarf stars* fuse hydrogen and helium, but the fusion is slow because of the low temperature at the core of the star. `Consequently / In some respects`, these stars *give off* very little light. (*red dwarf stars*: 적색외성, *give off*: 내다, 풍기다.)